fabric8io/fabric8/docs/openShiftDocker.md

     Copy the following line into `/etc/default/docker`

         DOCKER_OPTS="--selinux-enabled -H unix://var/run/docker.sock -H tcp://0.0.0.0:2375 --insecure-registry 172.0.0.0/8"
 4. Restart the docker service

     `service docker restart`

+5. If you are running on Fedora or other distro using `firewalld`, you will need to add `docker0` interface to the trusted zone like this:

+    `firewall-cmd --zone=trusted --change-interface=docker0`

 #### Non-Native Docker Install Pre Requisites